-The provision of services or the acceptance of customer engagements, whose financial solvency was not guaranteed at the acceptance date, situations not known or unable to be assessed by the Group and unforeseen circumstances during the provision of the service or the execution of the engagement that could affect such customer's financial position could generate a collection risk with respect to the amounts owed.
+The provision of services or the acceptance of customer engagements, whose financial solvency was not guaranteed at the acceptance date, situations not known or unable to be assessed and unforeseen circumstances during the provision of the service or the execution of the engagement that could affect such customer's financial position could generate a collection risk with respect to the amounts owed.

-The Group requests commercial reports and assesses the financial solvency of customers before doing business, and performs on-going follow-ups, providing a procedure to be adopted in the event of insolvency.
+The Company and the FCC Group request commercial reports and assess the financial solvency of customers before doing business, and perform on-going follow-ups, providing a procedure to be adopted in the event of insolvency.
 In the case of public-sector customers, the Group does not accept engagements that do not have an assigned budget and economic approval.
 The offers that exceed a certain collection period must be authorised by the Finance Division.
 Likewise, on-going monitoring is performed of debt delinquency on various management committees.